 Table 24-10.
-Definitions of VM-Exit Controls -------------- ---------------- ------------------
+Defi nitions of V M-Exit Controls ------------------- -------------- -------- ----------

 Bit Position(s) Name Description 2 Save debug controls This control determines whether DR7 and the IA32_DEBUGCTL MSR are saved on VM exit.
 The first processors to support the virtual-machine extensions supported only the 1-setting of this control.
 9 Host address- space size On processors that support Intel 64 architecture, this control determines whether a logical processor is in 64-bit mode after the next VM exit.
 Its value is loaded into CS.L, IA32_EFER.LME, and IA32_EFER.LMA on every VM exit.
-This control must be 0 on processors that do not support Intel 64 architecture.
+1 This control must be 0 on processors that do not support Intel 64 architecture.
 12 Load IA32_PERF_GLOB AL_CTRL This control determines whether the IA32_PERF_GLOBAL_CTRL MSR is loaded on VM exit.
 15 Acknowledge interrupt on exit This control affects VM exits due to external interrupts: If such a VM exit occurs and this control is 1, the logical processor acknowledges the interrupt controller, acquiring the interrupt's vector.
 The vector is stored in the VM-exit interruption-information field, which is marked valid.
 If such a VM exit occurs and this control is 0, the interrupt is not acknowledged and the VM-exit interruption-information field is marked invalid.
 18 Save IA32_PAT This control determines whether the IA32_PAT MSR is saved on VM exit.
 19 Load IA32_PAT This control determines whether the IA32_PAT MSR is loaded on VM exit.
 20 Save IA32_EFER This control determines whether the IA32_EFER MSR is saved on VM exit.
 21 Load IA32_EFER This control determines whether the IA32_EFER MSR is loaded on VM exit.
 22 Save VMX- preemption timer value This control determines whether the value of the VMX-preemption timer is saved on VM exit.
 23 Clear IA32_BNDCFGS This control determines whether the IA32_BNDCFGS MSR is cleared on VM exit.
-24 Conceal VM exits from Intel PT If this control is 1, Intel Processor Trace does not produce a paging information packet (PIP) on a VM exit (see Chapter 35).
+24 Conceal VMX from PT If this control is 1, Intel Processor Trace does not produce a paging information packet (PIP) on a VM exit or a VMCS packet on an SMM VM exit (see Chapter 35).